SafetyCulture

 Luxottica has now standardized the visits from field management and office support staff and established a single view of a store’s performance through three core templates – a store visit checklist, an abbreviated checklist for quick visits, and an optometry-specific template.

-Carl says the app’s success meant they already had plans for rolling out SafetyCulture platform to other parts of the business.
+Carl says the app’s success meant they already had plans for rolling out SafetyCulture to other parts of the business.
 Then, COVID-19 unfolded.

 Ensuring heightened standards and speeding up wider adoption